stableway/anmeldung-berlin/README.md

     APPOINTMENT_SERVICE="Abmeldung einer Wohnung" \
     APPOINTMENT_EARLIEST_TIME="10:00 GMT" \
     APPOINTMENT_LATEST_TIME="13:00 GMT" \
-    npm run debug
+    npm start
 ```

 ## Deployment

+### Local

-Set [playwright.config.js](/playwright.config.js) `retries` to a high number, if you want to run the app locally until a successful booking is made.
-You may very well be blocked for exceeding a rate limit.
-In this case, try setting `PROXY_URL` to a back-connect proxy URL.
+Set [playwright.config.js](/playwright.config.js) `retries` to a high number (or run `npx playwright test --retries=*a high number* ...` from the CLI), if you want to run the app until a successful booking is made.

+To increase your chances of getting an appointment, set `PROXY_URL` to a back-connect proxy URL.

+If you don't have access to a back-connect proxy service, then I suggest setting environment variable `RETRY_WAIT_SECONDS` >= `90` to avoid exceeding the rate-limit and having to wait for `RETRY_WAIT_SECONDS_BLOCKED` to retry.

 ## Parameters